Mohammadalkhassawneh/e-commerce/README.md

 Here is the trello dashboard
 https://trello.com/b/k7V7G7d5/e-commerce-project

-Wireframe and mockup attached in documentation file
+the Wireframe and mockup attached in documentation file